-If you feel like spending more time at the hot springs, there are also cabins available to stay in, along with a general spa within the compound.
+If you feel like spending more time at the hot springs, there are also cabins available to stay over night, along with a general spa within the compound.
 Turn a day trip into a relaxing and natural spa weekend!

 From the entrance of Termas Papallacta you can continue on into the Cayambe Coca Ecological Reserve.
 A note of caution though, there is no other exit connected to this road, so every trip is round-trip.
 In the mountains there is lots of fog and one lane curves along the dirt road, so be careful!
-We entered the park in the afternoon, which I do not suggest, as the combination of high surrounding mountains, fog, and the sun going down made for a less than fun drive to the exit.
+We entered the park in the afternoon, which I do not suggest, as the combination of high surrounding mountains, fog, and earlier sunset made for a less than fun drive to the exit.

 The Pululahua Geobotanical Reserve is the home of the Pululahua Volcano.
 It is a collapsed volcano with great biodiversity and unique landscape.
 Interesting fact, it is the first national park in Ecuador established in 1966.

-It is located right outside the Pululahua Geobotanical Reserve is the Museo Templo del Sol.
+Located right outside the Pululahua Geobotanical Reserve is the Museo Templo del Sol.
 It is a cool and interactive look at the life and religion of the Incas.
-Entrance fee is $3.
+The entrance fee is $3.

-Hiking around Cotopaxi is the main attraction, you can also summit the peak but need special gear and training.
-There is also horseback riding, mountain bike paths and plenty of beautiful photo opportunities if you just want to drive to the base.
+Keep in mind that the high altitude and the hike will be easy even though it is a short distance.
+Although you can summit the peak of Cotopaxi special gear and training are required.
+There is also horseback riding, mountain bike paths and plenty of beautiful photo opportunities if you just drive to the base.